cispa/security-header-parsing/README.md

 - Manually check if the server and the tests are working: Visit http://sub.headers.websec.saarland:80/_hp/tests/framing.sub.html and confirm that tests are loaded and executed.
 - Optional: Run tests to check that everything is working correctly: `poetry run -C _hp pytest _hp`
 - Optional: Change the used domains in [_hp/wpt-config.json](_hp/wpt-config.json) and [_hp/host-config.txt](_hp/host-config.txt)
 - To run it inside a Docker container: `docker compose up --build`.
-This should spin up the server.
+This should spin up the server (as we use the same docker for the linux desktop browsers, the container is configured as `platform: linux/amd64` meaning it is emulated and slow on AppleSilicon)

 ## Reproduce or Enhance our Results